-Michael Conlin specializes in the minimally invasive treatment of patients with urologic problems such as urolithiasis, UPJ obstruction, transitional cell carcinoma of the ureter and renal pelvis, and kidney cancer.
+Dr. Conlin specializes in the minimally invasive treatment of patients with urologic problems such as urolithiasis, UPJ obstruction, transitional cell carcinoma of the ureter and renal pelvis, and kidney cancer.
 He is a recognized expert, innovator, and teacher of minimally invasive procedures including laparoscopic nephrectomy, laparoscopic partial nephrectomy, laparoscopic pyeloplasty, ureteroscopic laser lithotripsy, ureteroscopic ablation of upper tract tumors, ureteroscopic endopyelotomy, and percutaneous nephrostolithotomy.
 He lectures around the world teaching endourology techniques to other urologists.
 He is an Associate Professor of Urology and has a joint appointment with the Dotter Interventional Institute at Oregon Health & Science University.
 He was elected to the Alpha Omega Alpha medical honor society as a resident in 1994, and has been designated one of the “Best Doctors in America” since 2003.
-He is an active Member of many related medical societies, has authored over 50 articles and 7 medical videos, is a reviewer for multiple urology journals.
-He is the residency program director for the OHSU urology residency program and interim Head of the Division of Urology and Renal Transplantation.
+He is an active member of many related medical societies, has authored over 50 articles, 7 medical videos, is a reviewer for multiple urology journals.
+Dr. Conlin is the residency program director for the OHSU urology residency program and interim Head of the Division of Urology and Renal Transplantation.

-Biography Updated on 23 February 2009
+Biography Updated on 27 April 2009